SuyashLakhotia/NTUOSS-BootstrapWorkshop/README.md

 **Note**: To create a link to a part of the same webpage, the `href` attribute of the link should point to the `id` attribute of the destination HTML element.

 This navbar can be further customized in various ways.
-Firstly, if you want a more dark navbar replace the `.navbar-default` class with `.navbar-inverse`.
-Or if you want the navbar to be constantly fixed to the top of the webpage regardless of where the user has scrolled to, add the `.navbar-fixed-top` class.
+If you want a dark navbar, replace the `.navbar-default` class with `.navbar-inverse`.
+Or if you want the navbar to be constantly fixed to the top of the viewport regardless of where the user has scrolled to, add the `.navbar-fixed-top` class.

 The Bootstrap navbar is responsive & mobile-friendly by default.
 Try resizing your browser's width and see how your navbar changes.